List of Knots Landing characters: Main

 Ciji is a singer who is murdered, leaving almost everyone in Knots Landing a suspect.
 Some months later, Ciji's doppelgänger Cathy Geary shows up after being released from prison.
 Gary tries to help Cathy get a fresh start and falls for her, later it is revealed that Abby hired Cathy to distract him.
 Despite this, they remain friends.
-Hamilton becomes a series regular in seasons six and seven, and later marries Lilimae's son Joshua Rush, who ends up abusing her.
+Hartman becomes a series regular in seasons six and seven, and later marries Lilimae's son Joshua Rush, who ends up abusing her.